Interface Array

 It is guaranteed that if the array was created via asImmutable() method, this method returns true.

 Typically, this method returns true if the array does not implement MutableArray.
-But you should not use this condition to check whether a array is unresizable; please use this method instead.
+But you should not use this condition to check whether an array is unresizable; please use this method instead.
 Maybe, some class from another package (or from future versions of this package), implementing this Array interface, does not implement MutableArray, but offer another methods allowing to change its state or content.

 There is a guarantee that this method works very quickly (usually it just returns a constant or a value of some private field).